eliasbokan/eliasbokan/README.md

 This project highlights both the **theoretical understanding** and **practical application** of unsupervised learning methods in Python.

+# 🧠 COVID-19 Global Trends Analysis

+This project presents a detailed **data-driven analysis** of the global COVID-19 pandemic, using CSV datasets to explore patterns in confirmed cases, deaths, recoveries, and vaccination rates.
+Through visualizations and statistical insights, the project highlights how public health interventions and vaccination campaigns influenced the pandemic trajectory.

+## 🌍 Key Findings

+### 3.1 Global Trends
+- Confirmed cases, deaths, and recoveries followed an **upward trend** with clear spikes during infection waves.
+- **Vaccination campaigns** and health measures led to a **gradual decline** in new cases and deaths over time.

+### 3.2 Most Affected Countries
+- Countries with **high population density** and **international travel hubs** experienced faster case growth.
+- **Strong healthcare systems** and **early interventions** helped maintain lower mortality rates.

+### 3.3 Mortality Rate Analysis
+- Mortality rates **varied significantly** due to differences in healthcare capacity.
+- **Lockdowns, testing,** and **medical support** were key to reducing death rates.

+### 3.4 Daily New Cases Trend
+- Trends show **multiple waves** triggered by new variants, seasons, and policy changes.
+- Decline in cases aligns with **vaccination efforts** and **public compliance** with safety measures.

+## 📊 Features & Visualizations
+- Time-series plots of cases, deaths, and recoveries
+- Comparative analysis by country and continent
+- Mortality and recovery rate trends
+- Correlation of vaccination progress with new case decline
+- Interactive feature visualizations (using Matplotlib / Seaborn / Plotly)

+## ⚙️ Tools & Technologies
+- **Python** (Pandas, NumPy, Matplotlib, Seaborn, Plotly)
+- **Jupyter Notebook**
+- **CSV Datasets** (Johns Hopkins University, WHO, or other sources)

 ### 🔗 Connect with Me
 - **LinkedIn:** [Elias Bokan](https://www.linkedin.com/in/elias-bokan-70a02332a)